 Goals.com is the most intuitive and efficient goal-setting application available.
 It all starts with the Weekly Planner where a user’s to-do items, habits they are working to improve and upcoming tasks that are due for the week ahead are all easily accessible in one place.
 Users can create as many goals as they desire, all of which can be managed anytime on both the Goals.com app and the Goals.com website.

 To create the ultimate goal-setting environment, the platform includes:

-We might need to adjust our mindset of seeing the goal.
+We might need to adjust our mindset with some mind training tips of seeing the goal.
 If the goal has brought you stress and frustration, try to think about it: “What happens without goals?”

 The company lacks a clear direction and the supervisor has no way to know whether the company is performing good or bad.
 Therefore, the main function of the goal is not to “monitor” us, but to “assist” us.
 Goals help us focus on the right thing.